junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 Store owner phones the salesperson, terrified, demands full uninstall.

-### Act 5: Tier 3 positive
+### Act 3-1: Tier 3 positive

 Salesperson arrives urgently.
 "Look, I wasn't going to show you this yet... but you're clearly a premium-tier operator.
+We are currently actively developing TasteWise Infinity.
 The feature is still in beta-testing stage.
 You can be the first beta store to benefit its full complete feature before it's released to the market.
 With no extra upgrade expense.
 Only needs to agree with a few terms, the potential of TasteWise is limitless, mind-blowing."

 scene montages (cut quickly like ad montages): (see "Tiers" section) (positive examples)